Disney bus driver among 12 arrested in Florida child predator sting, sheriff says

 The 12 suspects face 49 felony charges in total.
 The suspects were identified as:

-- Lawrence Neu, 67, of Lakeland — charged with one count traveling to meet a minor for sex (F2), one count attempted lewd battery, four counts transmission of material harmful to minor (F3), one count use of a computer to seduce a child – enhanced, and one count use of a computer to misrepresent age and seduce a child
+- Lawrence Neu, 67, of Lakeland — charged with one count of traveling to meet a minor for sex (F2), one count of attempted lewd battery, four counts of transmission of material harmful to minor (F3), one count of use of a computer to seduce a child – enhanced, and one count use of a computer to misrepresent age and seduce a child

-- Francis Butler, 62, of Palm Beach Gardens — charged with one count traveling to meet a minor for sex, one count attempted lewd battery, and one count use of a two-way communication device to commit a felony
+- Francis Butler, 62, of Palm Beach Gardens — charged with one count of traveling to meet a minor for sex, one count of attempted lewd battery, and one count of use of a two-way communication device to commit a felony

-- Timothy King, 26, of Clermont — charged with one count traveling to meet a minor for sex, one count attempted lewd battery, and one count use of a two-way communication device to commit a felony
+- Timothy King, 26, of Clermont — charged with one count of traveling to meet a minor for sex, one count of attempted lewd battery, and one count of use of a two-way communication device to commit a felony

-- John Hughley, 43, Lehigh Acres — charged with one count use of a two-way communication device to commit a felony and one count transmission of material harmful to a minor
+- John Hughley, 43, Lehigh Acres — charged with one count of use of a two-way communication device to commit a felony and one count of transmission of material harmful to a minor

-- Zachary Clark, 26, of Tampa — charged with one count traveling to meet a minor for sex, one count attempted lewd battery, one count use of a computer to seduce a child, and one count use of a two-way communication device to commit a felony
+- Zachary Clark, 26, of Tampa — charged with one count of traveling to meet a minor for sex, one count of attempted lewd battery, one count of use of a computer to seduce a child, and one count of use of a two-way communication device to commit a felony

-- Zachary Hudson, 30, of Reunion — charged with one count use of a two-way communication device to commit a felony and one count transmission of material harmful to a minor
+- Zachary Hudson, 30, of Reunion — charged with one count of use of a two-way communication device to commit a felony and one count of transmission of material harmful to a minor

-- Michael Occhino, 57, of Kissimmee — charged with one count use of a two-way communication device to commit a felony, three counts transmission of material harmful to a minor, and one count interference with custody
+- Michael Occhino, 57, of Kissimmee — charged with one count of use of a two-way communication device to commit a felony, three counts of transmission of material harmful to a minor, and one count of interference with custody

-- Cameron Ohlin, 26, of Tallahassee — charged with one count use of a two-way communication device to commit a felony and six counts transmission of material harmful to a minor
+- Cameron Ohlin, 26, of Tallahassee — charged with one count of use of a two-way communication device to commit a felony and six counts of transmission of material harmful to a minor

 According to Judd, nine of the suspects had no prior criminal record.